ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

 8. Click on `Workshop Inventory` on the top to return to inventory\
    then click on the button labeled `GROUPS`. \
-   Click on the Group `webservers`, and then click on the button labeled `Hosts`.
-You will see two hosts: `host1` and `host2`. \
+   Click on the Group `web`, and then click on the button labeled `Hosts`.
+You will see two hosts: `node1` and `node2`. \
-   Click on `host1`, and you will see the variables assigned to it with the respective values.
+   Click on `node1`, and you will see the variables assigned to it with the respective values.
    ![host link](images/server1.png)

 ## Step 3: Create a Project
 1. In the Ansible web UI, navigate to the `Projects` section using the left navigation bar.

 2. Click on the green ![templates link](images/add.png) button to create a new project

 3. Fill out the project parameters as follows, and click `Save`

     | Parameter | Value |